srinivas-sharan/srinivas-sharan.github.io/_portfolio/portfolio-1.md

 I also diversified my healthcare-related research by developing novel inventory policies for perishable life-saving products such as platelets and applying process re-engineering techniques to improve the operational efficiency of emergency departments.
 Some of my selected publications in this area are as follows:

 1. <ins>Srinivas, S.,</ins> & Ravindran, A. R. (2020).
-Designing schedule configuration of a hybrid appointment system for a two-stage outpatient clinic with multiple servers.
-Health Care Management Science, 1-27.
+[Designing schedule configuration of a hybrid appointment system for a two-stage outpatient clinic with multiple servers.](https://link.springer.com/article/10.1007/s10729-019-09501-4) *Health Care Management Science,* 23, 360-386.
 1. Rajendran, S., & <ins>Srinivas, S.,</ins> (2020).
-Hybrid ordering policies for platelet inventory management under demand uncertainty.
-IISE Transactions on Healthcare Systems Engineering, 10(2), 113-126.
+[Hybrid ordering policies for platelet inventory management under demand uncertainty.](https://www.tandfonline.com/doi/abs/10.1080/24725579.2019.1686718) *IISE Transactions on Healthcare Systems Engineering,* 10(2), 113-126.
 1. <ins>Srinivas, S.,</ins>  & Ravindran, A. R. (2018).
-Optimizing outpatient appointment system using machine learning algorithms and scheduling rules: A prescriptive analytics framework.
-Expert Systems with Applications, 102, 245-261.
+[Optimizing outpatient appointment system using machine learning algorithms and scheduling rules: A prescriptive analytics framework.](https://www.sciencedirect.com/science/article/abs/pii/S0957417418300988) *Expert Systems with Applications,* 102, 245-261.

 Besides, Dr. Rajendran and I secured funding and established a [Consortium for Healthcare Operations Management and Engineering Analytics](https://engineering.missouri.edu/research/research-initiatives/home-consortium/) at MU, which aims to improve healthcare operations and achieve affordable, high-quality health outcomes through industry-academic collaboration, research excellence, and innovative discovery.